Singapore’s idea, anyone?

 One possible candidate for the party’s secretary-general post is Deputy Agriculture and Cooperatives Minister Thammanat Prompow, who has had to clear one legal or constitutional obstacle after another throughout his stormy political path.

 Recently, the Constitutional Court’s ruling in his favour greatly affected Palang Pracharath’s rating because many people think his background is questionable.
 But the man is a great dealmaker whose former association with the Pheu Thai Party means he knows the biggest opposition camp inside and out strategically.

 Today he said he would not mind becoming the party’s new secretary-general “if the party trusts me to do the job.”
 It’s a big gamble for a party already having image problems.

 June 16, 2021: The embattled Thai prime minister may have given the biggest clue that he would stay on 120 more days at least, further cooling down speculation that a House dissolution is quite near.

-Prayut Chan-o-cha’s broadcast and official announcement today that he intended to reopen Thailand in four months suggests strongly that he would want to stay in power to see it through.
+Prayut Chan-o-cha’s broadcast and an official announcement today that he intended to reopen Thailand in four months suggest strongly that he would want to stay in power to see it through.